MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/archive-inventory-transactions.md

 ms.search.validFrom: 2021-03-01
 ms.dyn365.ops.version: 10.0.18
 ---
-# Inventory transaction consolidation
+# Consolidate inventory transactions

 [!include [banner](../../includes/banner.md)]

 Over time, the inventory transaction table (`InventTrans`) will continue to grow and consume more database space.
 Therefore, queries that are made against the table will gradually become slower.
-This article describes how you can use the *Inventory transaction consolidation* feature to consolidate data about inventory transaction to help improve system performance.
+This article describes how you can use the *Inventory transaction consolidation* feature to consolidate data about inventory transactions to help improve system performance.

 > [!NOTE]
-> Only financially updated inventory transaction can be consolidated in a selected closed ledger period.
-To be consolidated, financially updated outbound inventory transaction must have an issue status of *Sold*, and inbound inventory transaction must have a receipt status of *Purchased*.
+> Only financially updated inventory transactions can be consolidated in a selected closed ledger period.
+To be consolidated, financially updated outbound inventory transactions must have an issue status of *Sold*, and inbound inventory transactions must have a receipt status of *Purchased*.

-When you consolidate inventory transaction, all related transactions are moved to the `InventTrans` table.
-Inventory issue transaction and inventory receipt transactions are consolidated separately, based on the combination of the item ID (`itemId`) and inventory dimension ID (`inventDimId`), and they are put into the summarized issue and summarized receipt transaction.
+When you consolidate inventory transactions, all related transactions are moved to the `InventTrans` table.
+Inventory issue transactions and inventory receipt transactions are consolidated separately, based on the combination of the item ID (`itemId`) and inventory dimension ID (`inventDimId`), and they are put into the summarized issue and summarized receipt transactions.

 If an `itemId` and `inventDimId` combination contains only one receipt or issue transaction, the transaction won't be consolidated.

 > [!NOTE]
-> The [Archive with Dataverse long term retention feature](../../fin-ops-core/dev-itpro/sysadmin/-inventory.md) helps to remove record from InventTrans table to data lake for long term retension.
+> The [Archive with Dataverse long term retention feature](../../fin-ops-core/dev-itpro/sysadmin/-inventory.md) helps to remove record from InventTrans table to data lake for long term retention.

 ## Turn on the feature in your system

 If your system doesn't already include the feature that is described in this article, go to [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md), and turn on the *Inventory transaction consolidation* feature.
-This feature cannot be disabled once it is enabled.
+This feature can't be disabled after being enabled.

-## Things to consider before you consolidate inventory transaction
+## Things to consider before you consolidate inventory transactions

-Before you consolidate inventory transaction, you should consider the following business scenarios, because they will be affected by the operation:
+Before you consolidate inventory transactions, you should consider the following business scenarios, because they will be affected by the operation:

-- When you audit inventory transaction from related documents, such as purchase order lines, they will be shown as consolidated.
-To review the consolidated transaction, you must go to **Inventory management \> Periodic tasks \> Clean up \> Inventory transaction consolidation**.
+- When you audit inventory transactions from related documents, such as purchase order lines, they will be shown as consolidated.
+To review the consolidated transactions, you must go to **Inventory management \> Periodic tasks \> Clean up \> Inventory transaction consolidation**.
 - Inventory closing can't be canceled for consolidated periods.
 - Standard cost conversion can't be done for consolidated periods.
-- Inventory reports that are sourced from inventory transaction will be affected when you consolidate inventory transaction.
+- Inventory reports that are sourced from inventory transactions will be affected when you consolidate inventory transactions.
 These reports include the inventory aging report and inventory value reports.
 - Inventory forecasts might be affected if they are run during the time horizon of consolidated periods.

 ## Prerequisites

-Inventory transaction can be consolidated only during periods where the following conditions are met:
+Inventory transactions can be consolidated only during periods where the following conditions are met:

 - The ledger period must be closed.
 - Inventory closing must be run on or after the to-period date of the consolidation.
 - The period must be at least one year before the from-period date of the consolidation.
 - There must not be any existing inventory recalculations.

-## Consolidate inventory transaction
+## Consolidate your inventory transactions

-To consolidate inventory transaction, follow these steps.
+To consolidate inventory transactions, follow these steps.

 1. Go to **Inventory management** \> **Periodic tasks** \> **Clean up** \> **Inventory transaction consolidation**.